meowseal/Java-Utility-Library-JUL-/README.md

     }
 }
 ```
+# Library Refrences
+Library refrences for using all of the utility library without having to look at the source code.

-# Library Refrence for Utilities
+## Library Refrence for Utilities

 | Function | Type     | Description                |
 | :-------- | :------- | :------------------------- |